 Any movement that stresses your joints can result in popping and cracking sounds.
 Lifting weights often causes the shoulder joints to make these noises.
 There is no definitive answer as to why this happens, according to Johns Hopkins Medicine's Orthopaedic Surgery unit, though two theories have been proposed.

-Synovial fluid -- the substance that lubricates your joints -- is composed of oxygen, carbon dioxide and nitrogen.
+Synovial fluid — the substance that lubricates your joints — is composed of oxygen, carbon dioxide and nitrogen.
 These gases can bubble out of the synovial fluid when negative pressure is applied to a joint, such as when you lift weights.

 The action of the joints used in lifting weights might contribute to the cracking sounds you hear.
-Tendons or ligaments might be slipping in and out of place s you move your shoulders, similar to the twang of a rubber band bowstring.
+Tendons or ligaments might be slipping in and out of place as you move your shoulders, similar to the twang of a rubber band bowstring.

 If the cracking noises are accompanied by pain, a decrease of flexibility or weakness in the affected joint, you might be experiencing a joint problem.
 Consult your doctor if any of these symptoms occur.

-Joint-cracking is usually harmless, and, contrary to popular belief, has never been proven to cause or exacerbate arthritis in that joint, although some research shows that it can lead to minor swelling in the hands and a weakening of your grip.
+Joint-cracking is usually harmless, and, contrary to popular belief, has never been proven to cause or exacerbate arthritis in that joint, although it may lead to minor swelling in the hands and a weakening of your grip.

 If you don't feel pain during the cracking sounds resulting from lifting weights, you probably have nothing to worry about.
 A gentle stretch of the joint that's cracking or snapping during weightlifting could make the sound diminish or disappear.